 How & Where: You can drop off your items at the various recycling points across Singapore.

 What: The intention of Dignity Mama Stall is to put parents with challenged youth together to manage a retail stall selling second-hand books.
-The stall sells used books, which are managed by mothers and children with special needs.
+An initiative of Project Dignity Pte Ltd, the stall sells used books, which are managed by mothers and children with special needs.

 Items to donate: